-Each year we hold an Annual Excursion for members, including short seminars and field visits to woodlands.
-The AGM is held during the Excursion, and there is also a ceilidh to give members another opportunity to let down their hair.
+Normally, each year we hold an Annual Excursion for members, including short seminars and field visits to woodlands.
+The AGM is usually held during the Excursion.

-Workshops on various subjects suggested by members are arranged throughout the year.
+Workshops on various subjects suggested by members are usually arranged throughout the year.

-We also run an annual Woodland History conference.
+We also normally run an annual Woodland History conference

-Click on the Events tab for more information including booking forms.
+Click on the Events tab for more information – booking forms are normally found here too.

 New members are always welcome: click on the Join us tab to download the subscription form.